oroinc/documentation/user_guide/channel_guide.rst

 - Populate the System with Channels of the Type.

-- For each of the Channels define a set of Entities, including Partner Details (this may be a mere name, or a list Partner's information, including address, shipping details, names of contact persons, etc., Service Provided (details on the Services) and Customers Attracted (basic Customer information including contract prolongation, additional services, total money paid, etc.).
+- For each of the Channels define a set of Entities, including Partner Details (this may be a mere name, or a list including address, shipping details, names of contact persons, etc., Service Provided (details on the Services) and Customers Attracted (basic Customer information including contract prolongation, additional services, total money paid, etc.).

 Now, details of the Customers Attracted, Partners and Services may be processed in the System and used to build appropriate work-flows and reports.